tbbui-732/OpenGL-Project/README.md

 ## About
 This repository serves as a collection of projects and experimentation from the LearnOpenGL text.
 It's a work-in-progress as I progress through each chapter.

-## Spinning Cubes and Camera
-This is ultimate culmination of Part 1.
-Please view it in the "camera" branch!
-Here's a demonstration of it here: https://www.youtube.com/watch?v=1TYUth0FZec

 ## Progress
-Currently, I have completed Part 1: Basics, which covers foundational graphics concepts.
+Completed Part 1: Basic OpenGL, which covers foundational graphics concepts.
 * Rendering a triangle
 * Shaders (texture and fragment)
 * Textures
 * Transformations
 * Simulated camera

+Completed Part 2: Basic Lights, which covers phong-lighting, diffuse/specular maps, and combining multiple types of lights

 ## Features
 * Writen in C++